 Engaging Employees in New Virtual and Remote Processes

 Whilst all leaders know that change is most likely to succeed when those involved are most engaged, this is more difficult to implement in practice than in theory.
-As a popular trend, hybrid working in theory will be much welcomed and well received, however such large-scale change will need to be managed effectively to ensure office-based, home-based and hybrid workers are using systems and processes correctly and working most effectively.
+As a popular trend, hybrid working, in theory, will be much welcomed and well-received.
+However, such large-scale change will need to be managed effectively to ensure office-based, home-based and hybrid workers are using systems and processes correctly and working most effectively.

-Collaboration with HR can deliver a communications plan across the company, that can help each employee to visualise the changes delivered by hybrid working practices, what the New Normal means for them, and how culture and communication will be maintained across the business.
-Involving employees from all departments in the creation and delivery of this plan will ensure the strategy caters to all needs and working styles.
+Collaboration with HR can deliver a communications plan across the company that can help each employee to visualise the changes delivered by hybrid working practices, what the New Normal means for them, and how culture and communication will be maintained across the business.
+Involving employees from all departments in the creation and delivery of this plan will ensure that the strategy caters to all needs and working styles.
 Providing regular updates on the success of hybrid working implementation will keep staff bought in to support every process update and new system implementation.

 Levelling Up Employee Engagement for True Equality & Inclusivity

-The best leaders prioritise their people, and ensure they support and engage all their direct reports, whatever the circumstances.
-CIOs and CTOs are starting to work with Chief People Officers and HR departments to create a level playing field for their people, wherever they work.
+The best leaders prioritise their people and ensure they support and engage all their direct reports, whatever the circumstances.
+CIOs and CTOs are starting to work with Chief People Officers and HR departments to create a level playing field for their people wherever they work.

-In-person workers may be more likely to get promoted, purely due to their visibility: unconscious bias could see office workers receive preferential treatment if they are perceived to work longer hours, have more to say in conversations or spend more time collaborating, simply because they are within physical proximity of management.
+In-person workers may be more likely to get promoted purely due to their visibility: unconscious bias could see office workers receive preferential treatment if they are perceived to work longer hours, have more to say in conversations or spend more time collaborating simply because they are within physical proximity of management.
 HR and IT can work together to ensure fairness across departments by upholding a transparent promotion structure reliant upon KPIs and tangible outcomes, with progress tracked regularly, to eliminate favouritism.
 Regular 1-2-1s will help to identify any employees who feel underrepresented or unsupported, allowing managers to rectify issues as soon as possible.

-Rewards and benefits can no longer revolve around team drinks, dinners or monthly social events, but must incorporate benefits that people at home can use, from childcare vouchers and discounts on entertainment to extra holiday or technology products.
-A rewards and benefits overhaul will also increase fairness across existing physical offices, different age groups, those with disabilities and introverts, who either cannot access physical benefits or derive little relevance or enjoyment from them.
+Rewards and benefits can no longer revolve around team drinks, dinners or monthly social events but must incorporate benefits that people at home can use, from childcare vouchers and discounts on entertainment to extra holiday or technology products.
+A rewards and benefits overhaul will also increase fairness across existing physical offices, different age groups, and those with disabilities and introverts, who either cannot access physical benefits or derive little relevance or enjoyment from them.

 Adapting Existing Processes to Accommodate Remote Employees

 The new era of hybrid working will introduce a wealth of opportunities to make business cultures more diverse, equal and inclusive.
-Virtual hiring processes will help companies reach remote candidates, plus those who (after Covid-19) are away on a business trip or holiday but can better fit a video interview into their schedule, dramatically widening the talent pool and capturing candidates before competitors.
+Virtual hiring processes will help companies reach remote candidates, plus those who (after Covid-19) is away on a business trip or holiday but can better fit a video interview into their schedule, dramatically widening the talent pool and capturing candidates before competitors.